phetsims/quake/doc/setup.md

 1. Make sure you have a Java 1.8.x JDK installed.
 Cordova requires this.
 The latest JDKs don't work.
 Don't know why.
 2. You'll need an environment variable `JAVA_HOME` that points to the root direction of the JDK.
 The value will look something like `C:\Program Files\Java\jdk1.8.0_301` on a Windows system.
 3. Install Android Studio.
 The SDKs are needed to build the Android app, and the studio is used for testing and debugging.
-4. From within Android Studio, use Tools->SDK Manager to install SDK 8.1, API version 26.
+4. From within Android Studio, use Tools->SDK Manager to install SDK 8.0 (Oreo), API version 26.
 5. Add an environment variable (if it doesn't already exist) `ANDROID_SDK_ROOT` that points to your Android SDK root.
 The value will be something like `C:\Users\bob\AppData\Local\Android\Sdk`
 6. Install `gradle`, which is a build tool used by Android Studio, by following the instructions in the section "Installing manually" of the installation guide at https://gradle.org/install/ (binary only).
-7. Add the path to gradle to your system path.
+7. Add the path to gradle to your system path, e.g. `C:\gradle-7.4.2\bin`
 8. If cordova isn't already installed, install it globally using `npm install -g cordova`
-9. Clone the repo.
+9. Clone this repo (quake).
 This repo has no dependencies on other PhET repos, so it isn't necessary to clone or pull any others.
-10. The following commands should all be run from the root directory of the repo.
+10. From the root of your local copy of this repo, run each of the following commands, making sure that each one is successful.
-11. Run `npm install` to get the needed node modules.
+  - Run `npm install` to get the needed node modules.
-12. Run `cordova platform add android` to install the Android platform files.
+  - Run `cordova platform add android` to install the Android platform files.
-13. Run `cordova platform add browser` to install the browser platform files.
+  - Run `cordova platform add browser` to install the browser platform files.
-14. Run `cordova plugin add cordova-plugin-vibration` to add the vibration plugin.
+  - Run `cordova plugin add cordova-plugin-vibration` to add the vibration plugin.
-15. Run `cordova plugin add cordova-plugin-app-version` to add the plugin that enables to code to get the app version.
+  - Run `cordova plugin add cordova-plugin-app-version` to add the plugin that enables to code to get the app version.
+  - Run `cordova plugin add cordova-plugin-file` to add the plugin for file system interactions.
-16. Run `grunt` to build the app.
+  - Run `grunt` to build the app.
 17. There is an odd problem that I (jbphet) and other developers ran into where builds fail due to the name of some of the build tools.
 If you run into this, follow the steps from this Stack Overflow article and rename some of the tools: https://stackoverflow.com/questions/68387270/android-studio-error-installed-build-tools-revision-31-0-0-is-corrupted
 18. From Android Studio, open the project at <your-dev-root>/quake/platforms/android